mvpratt/nodewatcher/README.md

 (make applicable changes)
 source env.sh
 ```
+## LND credentials

-MACAROON_HEADER should be readonly.macaroon from
+1) MACAROON_HEADER environment variable should be the hex contents of the file
-/lnd/data/chain/bitcoin/regtest/readonly.macaroon
+`/lnd/data/chain/bitcoin/regtest/readonly.macaroon`

+2) The file `tls.cert` from directory ----tbd---- should be placed in `/certs`

 ## Build and Run locally